gureckis/slidev-theme-neversink/example.md

 :: content ::

 The theme includes many layouts.
 Layouts set the overall structure of the page.
-For example this slide is using the `top-title` layout with the `amber` color scheme.
+For example, this slide is using the `top-title` layout with the `amber` color scheme.
 You can see the frontmatter for this slide below:

 ```md
 ---